Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Yes, WhatsApp is secure thanks to E2EE, but businesses must focus on safe use, backups, device security, and official WhatsApp API business service providers.

-With Wati, businesses can manage chats in a shared team inbox and keep customer data secure.
+With Wati, businesses can manage chats in a shared team inbox and keep customer data protected.

 By using WhatsApp’s encryption and following safety best practices, companies can build strong trust with customers.
 Chats stay safe, private, and compliant.